mitranim/espo/docs/html/partials/utils.md

 ([`fpx.isDict`](https://mitranim.com/fpx/#-isdict-value-) and
 [`fpx.isArray`](https://mitranim.com/fpx/#-isarray-value-)), but stops at non-plain objects, allowing you to safely include third party objects of unknown size and structure.

+Resilient to exceptions: if a deiniter or a property accessor produces an exception, `deinitDiff` will still traverse the rest of the tree, delaying exceptions until the end.

-It also detects and avoids circular references.
+Detects and avoids circular references.

 ```js
 class Resource {